ankurup3/weather/README.md

-# weather
+# Live Weather
-A Website to get weather data of any city around the world.
+A Website to get live weather data of any city around the world.